ErikSierra/FalconContainment/README.md

 - Ensure your computers.txt file is correctly formatted with one hostname per line.
 - The scripts rely on the falconpy library to interact with the CrowdStrike API.
 - Adjust the file paths and environment variable settings as needed based on your environment and setup.

+  ## References

+This project utilizes the [FalconPY](https://github.com/CrowdStrike/falconpy) library to interact with the CrowdStrike API.
+FalconPY is an open-source Python client for the CrowdStrike Falcon API, providing easy integration and interaction with CrowdStrike's suite of services.

+For more information, documentation, and examples, visit the FalconPY GitHub repository: [FalconPY on GitHub](https://github.com/CrowdStrike/falconpy).